JacksonAllan/CC/README.md

 ### What's next?

-Future versions should include `NULL`-terminated dynamic strings, ordered maps, and ordered sets, as well as performance benchmarks.
+Future versions should include `NULL`-terminated dynamic strings and more performance benchmarks.

-## API Reference

-Full API documentation is available [here](api_reference.md).